Ajiboyede explained that aside creating job opportunities for several individuals in Lagos, his business modem is creating an industry.

 Continuing, he said: "TOOAN members currently have 1000 keke all over Lagos registered but we will be injecting 10,000 more keke through Fleet Partners Leasing into the business.

-"We will still open to accomodate current tricycles that meet our specifications to enjoy from our platform so as to enjoy the benefit that comes with being on Matattu platform but I can assure you they would have gopne through the rudiments of all trainings that our qualified drivers have gone through."
+"We will still open to accommodate current tricycles that meet our specifications to enjoy from our platform so as to enjoy the benefit that comes with being on Matatu platform but I can assure you they would have gopne through the rudiments of all trainings that our qualified drivers have gone through."

 For the essence of the business modem, which Ajiboyede is ecstatic about, he said: "These are last mile journey, which means there are some last mile before your house that regular commercial buses don't ply.
 Now these keke already exist plying these routes but what we are creating is comfort with the aide of technology.
 Now these drivers will only ply routes that have been stated by the state government and which can only be plied by tricycles.
 Our drivers and our organisation can and won't go against the government because we know the rules and we understand what it means to have rules.
 You will be amazed the market for these until you actually see it happen."